GetTerminus/convox-off-cluster-builder/README.md

   - cd ./scratch
   - convox build --app=<your app name>
 ```
-### This step is a cane, but it is needed to get the RELEASEID.
-This step prevents convox from actually building the service yet again.

 It picks up the image that has been built and pushed by the previous **convox-build-off-cluster** tool.
 The **convox** tool picks up the image and turns it into a release.